Communicating with Kids about School: Tips and Questions to Ask

 Talk about favorite topics and subjects

-This involves listening to your child interact with friends or by simply paying attention when helping with homework.
+This involves listening to your child interact with friends or simply paying attention when helping with homework.
+Remember, that you don't have to do the homework instead of your child, but you need to help him or her with homework.
+In our parental blog, you will find the right strategies for this.
 Find out what your kids love and ask about related topics that might be covered in school.
 For instance, if your kid likes to learn and read about wild animals, talk about science.
+Show them online videos for kids about penguins to widen their knowledge.
 Tell her that you remember enjoying learning about the food chain, predators, and prey, and ask what she has been learning about it in science class.

 Observe sibling interactions.
 Are you a parent of multiples?
 Maybe you have two children with only a year or two difference.
 If so, take full advantage of listening to their after-school conversations.
 Not only will you learn more about what is going on at school, but you can find out about their interests to start a positive dialogue.